Building Our Community

 Examples of businesses that might be served by the CFF include a restaurant owner offering healthy food options; an app designer providing just-in-time dietary information/education; a community farmers’ market; a corner store expanding to provide fresh produce.

-• For the Camden Food Fund pilot loans will range from $500 to $15,000.
-The amount of the loan will be tied to the intended use of capital described by the business owner.
+• For the Camden Food Fund pilot loans will range from $500 to $50,000.
+The amount of the loan will be tied to the intended use of capital described by the business owner and decided by the underwriter.

 • The CFF prefers to make loans of less than 5 years.
-For the pilot, CFF will offer a sliding scale interest rate for the micro loans (5%- base rate).
-The interest rate will be based on the needs of the applicant.
+For the pilot, CFF will offer an interest rate of 5%.

 • The CFF recognizes that Camden-based businesses need financing as well as culturally appropriate wrap-around services including technical assistance.
-As part of the pilot, information on technical assistance needs will be gathered from applicants and the Community Advisory Board will point to appropriate technical assistance resources as part of the loan assessment process.
+As part of the pilot, information on technical assistance needs will be gathered from applicants to provide them with a food business coach, a mentor or one-on-one support with a sector specific professional.
 The Camden Food Fund expects to expand on the technical assistance resources available in Camden as part of its fundraising beyond the pilot.

 • The Fund is governed by the CFF Community Advisory Board (CAB) whose understanding of Camden and food businesses strengthens their ability to direct resources in a way that maximizes impact.
 The CAB will be supported in their governance by a volunteer Impact Investment Committee with expertise needed to assess the financial viability and social impact of potential investments.

 The CAB has committed to making character based loans, challenging the traditional ways in which credit and other financial information are the sole basis of determining the status of a loan application.
 As part of this process, a Third-party Underwriting Partner will be engaged to support applicants and underwrite investments recommended by the CAB to the Impact Investment Committee.
-During this initial stage of fund activities, the Community Foundation of New Jersey (CFNJ) will serve as an implementation partner, executing agreements as part of the deployment process for the Fund.
+During this initial stage of fund activities, Greenline Access Capital will serve as the implementation partner, executing agreements as part of the deployment process for the Fund.

 • As the principal leadership of the Fund, the Community Advisory Board is comprised of Camden residents who have committed (1) to bring their unique expertise and lived experience to the governance of the Fund; (2) to build their understanding of local impact investing and their skills in governing an impact investing fund; (3) to objectively use the governance tools created for the Fund; and (4) to use the Fund guidelines as the basis for their investment recommendations.